sonyakun/flet_mfm/README.md

 # mfm.py
-An implementation of Markup Language For Misskey for Python3.
+Informal implementation of the MFM parser for Python.